arqex/react-datetime/README.md

 ```
 [Working example of disabled weekends here.](http://codepen.io/simeg/pen/jVVKWq)

-## Usage with Typescript
+## Usage with TypeScript

-This project includes typings for Typescript 2.0.
+This project includes typings for TypeScript versions 1.8 and 2.0.
 Additional typings are not
 required.

+Typings for 1.8 are found in `react-datetime.d.ts` and typings for 2.0 are found in `typings/index.d.ts`.

 ```js
 import * as Datetime  from 'react-datetime';